Monday, June 22, 2009

 Terry and I were known as the “Heavyweight Champions” of the Dusi - based only on our weight and little else!
 We weighed a combined 210kgs which we packed, tightly into a 45kg canoe.
 This excluded drinking water, wet life-jackets and paddles!
 We had already covered about 100kms in the intensely oppressive January heat in sub-tropical Natal (KwaZulu Natal) and had according to our growing tradition and a lack of training, just made cut-off on each of the previous days.

 We had the strength and skills to negotiate rapids and the mental fortitude to handle long paddling sessions but distinctly disliked the many steep portage sections.
 In a full river portaging was the safest option, but we ignored the easy way - in pursuit of exciting paddling experiences.
+Now 20kms of paddle and portage lay ahead of us.
+There was plenty time left if the canoe was in good condition, but the need to carry the craft would make it difficult to get to the finish before the cut-off.

 As soon as we had finished applying the wet resin, fibreglass and branches we picked up the misshapen craft and set-off.
 Good wishes of our crew and some local residents rang in our ears as we set off on our mission improbable.
 W

+e laughed at the fact that we, of all people, were carrying a canoe next to a perfectly flowing river.
+We occasionally forded the river, climbed hills and forced our way through “wag ‘n bietjie” (wait-a-bit) thorn bushes.
 I carried the front of the boat.
 Behind me Terry was beginning to stumble.
 Suddenly he and the Foxbat hit the deck.
 The canoe took on a definite and permanent banana shape!
 “Are you ok?”, I asked.
 “Ja.” came the response, “Just a little bit goofed!”
 Unbeknown to me the resin and catalyst were beginning to gel and the Terry was breathing in the hot fumes.
 He had never been that high in his life!

 After breathing in un-polluted oxygen for awhile we once more headed for the finish.
 Terry must have become accustomed to the fumes, or begun to enjoy the effects, as he never complained again.
+Eventually the repairs to our “banana boat” had set and we took to the water below the last rapids and paddled and emptied, paddled and emptied our way towards Durban.

 We ran out of drinking water and at times a severely dehydrated Terry seemed a little delirious.
 We met a group who gave us ice-cold drinking water, just when we needed it most.
+The news of the pending arrival of the “Heavyweight champions” had preceded us.

 Many hours later, with just 14 minutes to spare, we paddled our sinking canoe past hundreds of cheering spectators.
 We were stone last.
 As we crossed the line I silently began to cry tears of tiredness, elation and relief.
 This was my first Dusi finish.
 We had done it!